jon-jacky/Piety/editors/edo.md

 as the *ed* *main* function.

 ## Scripting ##

+**edo.py** adds a new *R* command that runs a Python script from an editor buffer.
+The command takes on optional parameter, a buffer name (which does not have to end in *.py*).
+If this parameter is omitted, *R* uses the current buffer.

+The *R* command executes the entire buffer contents, from the first line through the last.
+However, the *R* command does not import the buffer; the buffer contents execute in the current *__main__* module.
+Any output from the script (including error messages or tracebacks) is printed on the terminal, just like other editor output (from *p* commands etc.).

+**edo.py** adds a new *P* command that runs Python statements from lines in the current buffer.  ...

 **edo.py** also adds a new *X* command that executes *ed* commands or Python statements from an editor buffer, to support scripting and